64bitpandas/cs70-notes/discrete-math/graphs.md

 * A hypercube has $$2^n$$vertices.
 * A hypercube has $$n2^{n-1}$$edges.

 Hypercubes are super useful, particularly for representing **bit strings.** If we have an $$n$$-dimensional hypercube, then we have enough vertices to represent all possible permutations of 1's and 0's of length $$n$$.
-Every edge would then represent the act of flipping exactly one bit:
+Every edge would then represent the act of flipping exactly one bit.